glyph/cloud2zone/README.rst

 Libcloud DNS Zone to BIND zone
 ==============================

-Python module which allows you to export `Libcloud`_ DNS zone from any of the supported providers to the BIND zone file format.
+Python module and CLI which allows you to export `Libcloud`_ DNS zone from any of the supported providers to the BIND zone file format.

 Note: Generated BIND zone file content doesn't contain ``SOA`` and ``NS`` records.
 This should work fine if you just want to import this file using